sovrin-foundation/SGF-v3/sbu/docs/gf_info/glossary.md

 ### Peer-Net

 A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
 Governed by its own governance framework.
+See also *Backbone Network*.

 ### Network of Networks